firstmiddlelast/tiled-extensions/README.md

 You will need, in the same directory :
 * `pako.js` from https://raw.githubusercontent.com/nodeca/pako/master/dist/pako.js
 * The tileset used by the map, exported as `tileset.png` using the procedure described at https://github.com/mapeditor/tiled/issues/1944#issuecomment-1574845289
 * The map, exported as `map.js`.
-Only the first layer is displayed, using the first tileset.
+Only the first tileset is used, so if your map relies on multiple tilesets, this will not work.
 * The `map.html` from this repository

 Once this is all set, just open the `map.html` file in your browser, it should display your map.